MoriyaShiine/enchancement/README.md

 Leggings Enchantments:
 * Dash: Pressing Left Control (configurable) in the air launches you forward.
 * Gale: Allows you to jump more times in the air.
+Holding Space (configurable) allows you to briefly glide.
 * Slide: Holding Left Control (configurable) while grounded causes you to slide constantly.
 Pressing Left Control (configurable) in the air causes you to slam towards the ground, knocking back mobs and negating fall damage.

 Boots Enchantments: